ondrejnantl/ACS-RR-estimation/README.md

 Algorithm is implemented in function RRestimate

 Performance of the algorithm can be evaluated using script evalBIDMC on BIDMC PPG and Respiration Dataset (https://physionet.org/content/bidmc/1.0.0/) and script evalCapno on CapnoBase IEEE TBME Respiratory Rate Benchmark (https://dataverse.scholarsportal.info/dataset.xhtml?persistentId=doi:10.5683/SP2/NLB8IT)

+Documentation in Czech is available in attached PDF file